 Epilepsy estimates vary due to different study methodologies and definitions of epilepsy.
 Other factors contributing to variation are access to healthcare, regional environmental exposures, and socioeconomic status.
-Prevalence or incidence may be underestimated in areas where the condition is greatly stigmatized and cultural beliefs about the causes of epilepsy or negative attitudes toward those with epilepsy lead to concealing symptoms of epilepsy or its diagnosis.8
+Prevalence or incidence may be underestimated in areas where the condition is greatly stigmatized and cultural beliefs about the causes of epilepsy or negative attitudes toward those with epilepsy lead to the concealing of symptoms of epilepsy, or its diagnosis.8

-According to WHO (2012),9 at any given time an estimated 50 million individuals worldwide have a diagnosis of epilepsy.
+According to World Health Organization (2012),9 at any given time, it is estimated that 50 million individuals worldwide have a diagnosis of epilepsy.
 Around 85% of people with epilepsy live in developing countries.
-Every year 2 million new cases are diagnosed worldwide.
-The overall prevalence of epilepsy ranges from 2.7 to 41 per 1,000 population, and the incidence of epilepsy is 23 to 190 per 100,000 individuals.
-Prevalence and incidence of epilepsy tend to be higher in men, but this finding has not attained statistical significance.
+Every year two million new cases are diagnosed worldwide.
+The overall prevalence of epilepsy ranges between 2.7 to 41 per 1,000 population and the incidence of epilepsy is 23-190 per 100,000 individuals.
+Prevalence and incidence of epilepsy tend to be higher in men but this finding has not attained statistical significance.
 In industrialized countries the prevalence and incidence of epilepsy tend to peak in elderly people, whereas in developing countries the rates are highest for second decade of life.
-Causes for disparity may include relatively short life expectancy and underascertainment of the disease in older individuals in developing countries.
+Causes for disparity may include relatively short life expectancy and under-ascertainment of the disease in older individuals in developing countries.

-In the United States about 2.3 million people have epilepsy, and 150,000 new cases are diagnosed each year.10 The incidence of epilepsy is relatively higher in males, and among those ≥ 60 years and less than two years of age.11 About 1.5% of individuals ≥ 65 are affected by epilepsy,12 and recent studies suggest that the incidence of epilepsy in the elderly nearly doubled between 1935 and 1984.13 Currently, 25% to 35% of incident cases of epilepsy are in individuals ≥ 65 ,14 but this is expected to increase to 50% by 2020.15 This increase in the elderly is attributed to the lower level of mortality in stroke victims and the association of epilepsy with Alzheimer's disease and other dementias, which are the leading known causes of epilepsy in western countries.
+In the United States about 2.3 million people have epilepsy and 150,000 new cases are diagnosed each year.10 The incidence of epilepsy is relatively higher in males, and among those ≥ 60 years and less than two years of age.3 About 1.5% of those ≥ 65 are affected by epilepsy,11 and recent studies suggest that the incidence of epilepsy in the elderly nearly doubled between 1935 and 1984.12 Currently, 25-35% of incident cases of epilepsy are in individuals ≥ 65 ,13 but this will increase to 50% by 2020.14 This increase in the elderly is attributed to the lower level of mortality in stroke victims and the association of epilepsy with Alzheimer's disease, and other dementias which are the leading known causes of epilepsy in western countries.

-Data from Olmsted County, MN, suggest that epilepsy is also becoming more common in the broader population.
-Estimated incidence of epilepsy in Olmsted County using data from 1935 to 1984 was 44 per 100,000 personyears.
-Between 1975 and 1984 the incidence was 48 per 100,000 person-years, suggesting higher incidence in more recent years.
-The prevalence of epilepsy was 6.8 per 1,000 overall, and 14.1 per 1,000 in adults aged 75 and over.16
+Data from Olmstead County, MN suggest that epilepsy is also becoming more common in the broader population.
+Estimated incidence of epilepsy in Olmstead County using data from 1935 to 1984 was 44 per 100,000 person years.
+Between 1975 and 1984 the incidence was 48 per 100,000 person years, suggesting higher incidence in more recent years.
+The prevalence of epilepsy was 6.8 per 1,000 overall, and 14.1/1,000 in adults aged 75 and over.15

-Using telephone survey approach, a Behavioral Risk Factor Surveillance System (BRFSS) study in 19 states found that 1.65% of noninstitutionalized adults had ever been told by a physician that they had epilepsy or a seizure disorder, and 0.84% reported having active epilepsy.
-There were no significant differences by sex or race/ethnicity.17 Of the few studies that compared prevalence of epilepsy among races, most found a higher prevalence among African Americans.
-The largest racially diverse study was from Copiah County, Mississippi, which reported a higher prevalence of epilepsy among African Americans (8.2 per 1,000) compared to Caucasians (5.4 per 1,000); however, it failed to control for socioeconomic status.18
+Using telephone survey approach, a Behavioral Risk Factor Surveillance System (BRFSS) study in 19 states found that 1.65% of non-institutionalized adults had ever been told by a physician that they had epilepsy or a seizure disorder and 0.84% reported having active epilepsy.
+There were no significant differences by sex or race/ethnicity.16 Of the few studies that compared prevalence of epilepsy among races, most found a higher prevalence among African

+Americans.
+The largest racially diverse study was from Copiah County, Mississippi, which reported a higher prevalence of epilepsy among African Americans (8.2 per 1,000) compared to Caucasians (5.4 per 1,000); however, it failed to control for socioeconomic status.17